RetroPilot/ocelot/README.md

 maybe you want to install an iBooster and control it via RetroPilot or some fork of openpilot that supports ocelot.

-maybe you retrofit a new, LKAS-enabled PSCM in your car and want a way to translate traffic so the car thinks you still have the old one in.
+maybe you retrofit a new, LKAS-enabled PSCM in your car and want a way to translate messages so the car thinks you still have the old one in.

 maybe you just want to gateway your Driving Support Unit and a few flip bits to enable full-speed cruise control.